ethereum-pocr/kerleano/docs/README.md

-# Kerleano get started guide
+# Kerleano : Get Started

 Kerleano is the name of the test network of the Proof of Climate awaReness consensus.

-The following page will guide you to launch your first node, first as a client node (synchronizing and read the chain and to submit transaction) then if desired transform it into a sealer node (producing blocks).
+The following page will guide you to launch your node, first as a client node (synchronizing and reading the chain and to submit transaction) then if desired transform it into a sealer node (producing blocks).

 It is possible to run a client node quickly via a docker image.
 See [Quick launch](./quick-start-with-docker.md).